 - Inform your guide immediately if any of the symptoms you see

 - Do not push yourself

 The climatic condition of Nepal differs from place to place depending upon geographical regions.
-One can have warm and hot wear in the terai whereas can observe the chilling arctic-like weather in the Himalayas.
-Nepal’s weather is influenced by a maritime and continental factor and has four different seasons, Autumn (September to November), followed by Winter (December to February), Spring (March to May), and finally, there is Summer/Monsoon (June to August).
+One can have warm and hot wear in the terai whereas one can observe the chilling arctic-like weather in the Himalayas.
+Nepal’s weather is influenced by a maritime and continental factors and has four different seasons, Autumn (September to November), followed by Winter (December to February), Spring (March to May), and finally, there is Summer/Monsoon (June to August).

 The best time to go on an adventurous journey in the Himalayas is in Spring (March to May) and Autumn (mid-September to November).
 These are the best times to go on any treks and climbing trips because of stable weather and a moderate climate.
 There is only one place in Nepal, where you can go trekking in even monsoon (July to mid-September) and that is Upper Dolpo.
-This region lies in the rain shadow of Annapurna and Dhaulagiri ranges and therefore does not receive rainfall in the monsoon.
+This region lies in the rain shadow of the Annapurna and Dhaulagiri ranges and therefore does not receive rainfall in the monsoon.

 Autumn (September To November)